darrylwest/simple-node-db/README.md

 ## Testing And Examples

-Basic testing is in place for all implemented methods (replicate is not implemented yet).
-More robust testing and examples will come soon.
+Basic testing is in place for all implemented methods.
+Examples can be found under ./examples.

 # API